-The Supervisory Board has set up the CCC to support it in establishing and monitoring the structure of the compensation system for the Management Board members of Deutsche Bank AG, considering, in particular, the effects on the risks and risk management in accordance with the InstVV.
+The Supervisory Board has set up the CCC to support in establishing and monitoring the structure of the compensation system for the Management Board Members of Deutsche Bank AG.
 Furthermore, the CCC monitors the appropriateness of the compensation systems for the employees of Deutsche Bank Group, as established by the Management Board and the SECC.
-The CCC checks regularly whether the total amount of variable compensation is affordable and set in accordance with the InstVV.
-The CCC also assesses the impact of the compensation systems on the management of risk, capital and liquidity, and seeks to ensure that the compensation systems are aligned with the business and risk strategies.
-Furthermore, the CCC supports the Supervisory Board in monitoring the MRT identification process and whether the internal control functions and the other relevant areas are properly involved in the structuring of the compensation systems.
+The CCC reviews whether the total amount of variable compensation is affordable and set in accordance with the risk, capital and liquidity situation as well as in alignment with the business and risk strategies.
+Furthermore, the CCC supports the Supervisory Board in monitoring the MRT identification process.

-The CCC consists of the Chairperson of the Supervisory Board and five further Supervisory Board members, three of whom are employee representatives.
-The CCC held seven meetings in the calendar year 2020.
+The CCC consists of the Chairperson of the Supervisory Board and five further Supervisory Board Members, three of which are employee representatives.
+The Committee held six meetings in the calendar year 2021.
 The members of the Risk Committee attended two meetings as guests.
 Further details can be found in the Report of the Supervisory Board within the Annual Report.